-Options granted under the Amended 2010 Plan may become exercisable in cumulative increments, or "vest", as determined by our Board at the rate specified in the option agreement.
+Options granted under the Amended 2010 Plan may become exercisable in cumulative increments, or "vest", as determined by our Board at the rate specified in the option agreement (subject to the limitations described in "Minimum Vesting Requirements" above).
 Shares covered by different options granted under the Amended 2010 Plan may be subject to different vesting schedules as our Board may determine.
-Vesting can be time based or performance based or can be a hybrid of performance and time based vesting.
+Vesting can be time-based or performance-based or can be a hybrid of performance- and time-based vesting.
 Our Board also has flexibility to provide for accelerated vesting of equity awards in certain events.
 Our Board and Compensation Committee intend to continue to grant stock options to our officers with accelerated vesting, subject to additional conditions, in the event of a change of control of the Company as defined in the Amended 2010 Plan.